NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 .. note::

    MPI stands for Message Passing Interface.
-An MPI is a standard communication system used in parallel programming.
+An MPI is a standardized communication system used in parallel programming.
 It establishes portable and efficient syntax for the exchange of messages and data between multiple processors that are used by a single computer program.
 An MPI is required for high-performance computing (HPC).

 .. _SingularityInstall: